obriencj/python-brine/README.md

     return Unpickler(buffer).load()
 ```

-To prepare a function for pickling, it must first be 'brined' which is
-to say, wrapped in a class that follows the pickling API.
+### Anonymous or inner functions

+Pickle normally refuses to serialize a function that is not defined in
+the top level.
+The `BrineFunction` class wraps a function in a manner
+that supports pickling, and will actually put the code and cells into
+the serialization stream.

+We can use `brine.brine` to wrap a FunctionType instance, and
+`brine.unbrine` to unwrap it again.

 ```python
 from brine import brine, unbrine